stickeeuk/instrumentation/README.md

 In the event of an error an exception will be thrown.
-If you want to catch all instrumentation exceptions and pass them through your own error handler, you can call `setErrorHandler` on the database with a callback that accepts an `\Exception` as a parameter.
+If you want to catch all instrumentation exceptions and pass them through your own error handler, you can call `setErrorHandler` on the exporter with a callback that accepts an `\Exception` as a parameter.

 ```php